carp-lang/Carp/docs/Memory.md

 lifetimes, and every reference has *exactly one* lifetime assigned to it:

 - A unique type variable that identifies the lifetime.
-- A lifetime mode, that indicates if the linear value tied to the reference has a lexical scope that extends beyond the reference's lexical scope or if it's limited to the reference's lexical scope.
-When the lifetime is inside a function, it tracks a *set* of source variables that the reference may depend on.
+- A lifetime mode, which takes one of three forms:
+  - `LifetimeOutsideFunction`: the reference points to a value whose scope extends beyond the current function (e.g. a function parameter or global).
+  - `LifetimeInsideFunction`: the reference depends on one or more local variables, tracked as a set of source variable names.
+  - `LifetimeMixed`: the lifetime has both external and internal sources.
+This arises when a reference creation (`&x`) shares a lifetime variable with a function parameter (typically through an explicit lifetime annotation in a `sig` form).
+During traversal, the external source guarantees safety.
+At the final return check, the internal sources are verified to ensure no dangling references escape the function.

 In general, a reference is valid only when *all* of the values it may point to have either an equivalent or greater lexical scope.
 This property is encoded in